 Yes, but only for a "reasonable business purpose" or an emergency.
 The landlord usually needs to give you notice for a business reason, but not for an emergency.

-For more information, see our fact sheet H-19 Can My Landlord Enter My Home?
+For more information, see our fact sheet Can My Landlord Enter My Home?

 Yes.
 You can be evicted at any time of year.

 The writ is given to you AFTER you lose the court case.
 This paper is very different from the summons and eviction complaint you got for the eviction case.
 The sheriff does not have to give the writ to you in person.
-They can just leave it in a place where you will see it, usually on the front door of your home.
+They can just leave it in a place where you will see it, like on your front door.

 Yes.
 In general, you are responsible for things your children and your guests do.